 PTSA ensures open communication between the school and parents, the Arts Angels support our arts programs, and the Athletic Booster Club supports our athletic programs.
 Additionally, the PTSA and school staff help to provide a variety of parent education opportunities.
 Volunteer opportunities at the classroom and school level are provided throughout the school year.
-The highly successful fundraising organization, The Shark Fund (www.thesharkfund.org), secures the necessary financial resources needed to support all of our programs, including booster and academic programs and is currently transitioning to a Malibu Schools Fundraising entity, Malibu LEAD.
+The highly successful fundraising organization, The Shark Fund (www.thesharkfund.org) secures the necessary financial resources needed to support all of our programs, including booster and academic programs.

-For more information on how to become involved at the school, please contact Alex Aspron-Ladesich, PTSA President, at alexaspron8@gmail.com
+For more information on how to become involved at the school, please contact Soniya Perl, PTSA President, at soniya.perl@yahoo.com